Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing.md

    1. name it Amplify Marketplace Integration
    2. add the following permissions: Core resource: **Customers -Write-** / All billing resources: **Invoices -Write-**
 4. Click the Create key button.
 The key is created and visible under the Restricted key list
 5. Use the **Reveal test key** button to get the key value.
-We will need it later on the Marketplace side.
+We will need it later on the Marketplace side

 ### Sending Stripe events to Marketplace